sbeben/effector-snippets/README.md

 # effector-snippets

 An effector.js snippet extention for vscode.
-Includes all basic usnits, react-bindings and some extras.
+Includes all basic units, react-bindings and some extras.

 ## How to use

 - Install effector-snippets extention in vscode marketplace.
-- Open your model file and type unit name (for example "store" or "sample")
+- Open your model file and type unit name
+  (for example "store" or "sample" or even "splt" or "fwd")
 - Hit Enter and enjoy
-- Use TAB and Shift-Tab combination to jump over preset cursor points and BACKSPACE to delete selected chunks
+- Use TAB and Shift-Tab combination to jump between selected fields
+  and preset cursor points

 The full list of snippets is available in /snippets folder.